New Book: Film Noir and The Cinema of Paranoia

 "Wheeler Winston Dixon is the intrepid sleuth of cinema studies, tracking down film noir in places where most of us never thought to look, seeing through the aliases and disguises - horror noir, western noir, musical noir, and more - that have kept its infinite variety in the shadows until now.
 Writing with nonstop energy and verve, Dixon explodes narrow definitions of noir as conclusively as the Great Whatsit blew up postwar innocence in Kiss Me Deadly.
 His timely, spirited book is a boon for film scholars, general readers, and movie buffs alike." - David Sterritt, Chairman, National Society of Film Critics

-Wheeler Winston Dixon is the James Ryan Endowed Professor of Film Studies, Professor of English at the University of Nebraska, Lincoln and, with Gwendolyn Audrey Foster, Editor-in-Chief of the Quarterly Review of Film and Video.
-His newest books include A Short History of Film (co-written with Gwendolyn Audrey Foster, 2008); Film Talk: Directors at Work (2007) and Visions of Paradise: Images of Eden in the Cinema (2006).
+Wheeler Winston Dixon is the James Ryan Endowed Professor of Film Studies, and Professor of English at the University of Nebraska, Lincoln.
+His many books include A Short History of Film (co-written with Gwendolyn Audrey Foster, 2008; second edition, 2013); Film Talk: Directors at Work (2007) and Visions of Paradise: Images of Eden in the Cinema (2006).
 In 2003, Dixon was honored with a retrospective of his films at The Museum of Modern Art in New York, and his films were acquired for the permanent collection of the Museum, in both print and original format.

 Back to Wheeler Winston Dixon's Homepage